Towards Omni-RAG: Comprehensive Retrieval-Augmented Generation for Large Language Models in Medical Applications: MedOmniKB

 \section{MedOmniKB}

 This section introduces MedOmniKB, a comprehensive multigenre, multistructured medical knowledge base.
 We investigate the knowledge sources required for existing medical knowledge-intensive problems and correspondingly organise a knowledge base containing five sources: ``Book'', ``Guideline'', ``Research'', ``Wiki'' and ``Graph''.
 The richness and diversity of categories establish the basis for our study of medical source planning.
+The knowledge base is intended to be used only for research purposes.
+We did not anonymise them, as they are public medical corpora.